-Activity 2: Next, let’s make corn tortillas with this recipe.
+Activity 1: Yesterday we learned the importance of corn in Maya religion and diet.
+Today, let’s make corn tortillas with this recipe.

 Tip: Some recipes ask for salt as well, so you can add some to ours if you prefer a saltier flavor.
 We also recommend allowing the dough to sit while you do activity 3, then prepare the tortillas while doing activity 4.